JingweiToo/Atom-Search-Optimization-for-Feature-Selection/README.md

 ## Introduction
 * This toolbox offers an Atom Search Optimization ( ASO ) method
-* The `Main` illustrates the example of how ASO can solve the feature selection problem using benchmark data-set.
+* The `Main` file illustrates the example of how ASO can solve the feature selection problem using benchmark data-set.

 ## Input